conan-io/docs/integrations/visual_studio.rst

 corresponding to the settings declared in the profile.
 Targeting Windows builds with Visual Studio there are two that will be helpful:

-- :ref:`msbuild`: it can build and existing Visual Studio solution
+- :ref:`msbuild`: it can build an existing Visual Studio solution
 - :ref:`visual_studio_build`: provides an easy way to populate a Visual Studio development environment to run commands such as ``cl`` or ``ml`` to call the compiler and related tools.